EK76/CameraSystem/README.md

 WantedBy=multi-user.target
 ```
 Both my mysql password and email token for the pyhton script are located at /etc/controldevice/controldevice.conf file.
 You should always consider to hide sensative information, for example password.
-On way to achieve this is to use environment variables.
+On way to achieve this is to use environment variables,
+as I have done.

 To use this cameradevice service without sudo password from Visual Studio C# project, I created a simple bash script, **camerarestart.sh**
 ```